-Decemb December 31,
+Decemb er 31,

-2013 2014
+2014 2015

-INX and its affiliates, not a related party since June 19, 2013 24.1% 26.7%
+INX and its affiliates, not a related party since June 19, 2013 26.7% 22.2%

-Customer A and its affiliates 21.5% 21.9%
+Customer A and its affiliates 21.9% 22.8%

-In addition, the Company had accounts receivable of \$15.2 million and nil outstanding from SVA-NEC as of December 31, 2013 and 2014, respectively.
-Since second half of 2008, SVA-NEC has delayed paying a large portion of its outstanding accounts receivable.
-Due to the increasing concern about SVA-NEC's financial condition, the Company recognized a provision for doubtful accounts receivable of \$25.3 million for the year ended December 31, 2008.
-Afterwards, the Company recovered \$8.6 million and \$1.5 million in cash from SVA-NEC in October 2010 and March 2011, respectively.
-The Company wrote off SVA-NEC's accounts receivable of \$15.2 million in December 2014.
-The allowance for doubtful accounts for SVA-NEC's accounts receivable is \$15.2 million and nil as of December 31, 2013 and 2014, respectively.
-The Company has at times agreed to extend the payment terms for certain of its customers.
+In addition, the Company has at times agreed to extend the payment terms for certain of its customers.
 Other customers have also requested extension of payment terms, and the Company may grant such requests for extension in the future.
 As a result, a default by any such customer, a prolonged delay in the payment of accounts receivable, or the extension of payment terms for the Company's customers would adversely affect the Company's cash flow, liquidity and operating results.
 Management performs ongoing credit evaluations of each customer and adjusts credit policy based upon payment history and the customer's credit worthiness, as determined by the review of their current credit information.
-See Notes 21 and 22 for additional information.

 The Company focuses on design, development and marketing of its products and outsources all its semiconductor fabrication, assembly and test.
-The Company primarily depends on nine foundries to manufacture its wafer, and any failure to obtain sufficient foundry capacity or loss of any of the foundries it uses could significantly delay the Company's ability to ship its products, cause the Company to lose revenues and damage the Company's customer relationships.
+The Company primarily depends on ten foundries to manufacture its wafer, and any failure to obtain sufficient foundry capacity or loss of any of the foundries it uses could significantly delay the Company's ability to ship its products, cause the Company to lose revenues and damage the Company's customer relationships.